Moidda/chaldaal/README.md

 ## The journey:
 The beginning felt like a maze, with me not knowing how to start, where to go, what to do.
 I started looking around youtube tutorials trying to get the grasp of how to use django.
-And even before that, creating a user in oracle was a huge hassle overcoming which took me days, only due to the fact that I was too lazy to work around something new.
+And even before that, creating a user in oracle was a huge hassle overcoming which took us days, only due to the fact that I was too lazy to work around something new.

 After creating schema, installing django, setting up database, I finally decided to open an experimental project following [this](https://www.youtube.com/watch?v=xv_bwpA_aEA&list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO&ab_channel=DennisIvy) to get myself familiar